We’re working hard to provide the best environment for wildlife across London’s eight Royal Parks. Here’s a look at the work we do and why we do it.

 We’re also collecting information about grassland insects to help park managers provide better habitats for wildlife – a project we’ve called Mission: Invertebrate.
 Thanks to this project we’re re-establishing meadows just half a mile from Oxford Street which we hope will become a haven for many species.

 Maintaining the ecosystem

 But there is the other side of the coin to consider.
-When there is absolutely no alternative, management can also involve humanely controlling small numbers of certain animals as a last resort.
+When there is absolutely no alternative, management can also involve humanely controlling certain animals as a last resort.
 Without this careful control other species across the parks could fail to thrive or disappear altogether.

 For example we may need to destroy rats if populations become too large, as they can carry diseases and parasites that are potentially harmful to humans and other animals.

 We may need to control small numbers of pigeons if numbers get out of control as they can carry disease.
 Or we may need to manage crows and magpies, which are predatory birds that raid the nests of other birds, stealing eggs and chicks.

 Importantly The Royal Parks is also an expert manager of enclosed deer herds in Richmond and Bushy Parks.
 In Richmond Park, more than 600 Red and Fallow deer have been roaming freely since 1637 and in Bushy Park a population of more than 300 deer have lived there since the times of Henry VIII.
 The deer have played a major role in the history of the parks and have shaped the landscape too, creating grasslands of such quality that these parks have been designated sites of special scientific interest.
 But they wouldn’t be the strong and healthy creatures they are today if it wasn’t for expert management.
 The herds are under veterinary supervision, and we cull the animals during two periods each year to keep them at a sustainable size.